knarfville/my-notes-client/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+This app will connect to the [MyNotes RESTful API](https://github.com/knarfville/my-notes-rest-server) which serves as the backend for the creation and persistence of notes.
+If you are going to run both this client and the REST Api server on the same machine, you will probably get the dreaded CORS exception

+`Failed to load http://localhost:8080/notes: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Origin 'http://localhost:4200' is therefore not allowed access.`

+To get around this, simply run Chrome without web security by following instructions from this [link](https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome).
+Of course, this is only done for development purposes.
+The CORS exception will have to be handled properly in PROD environment.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.